giovannabbottino/notebook/_docs/data_structure/list/stack.md

 - Pop: removes an item at the beginning of the stack
 - Top: get the first item in the stack

-Why use a stack?
+When use a stack?
 In cases where you only need *top* access and the order is Last In, First Out (LIFO).
 {: #why}

 ## Implement a Stack